NannyML/nannyml/docs/tutorials/thresholds.rst

     nml.thresholds.StandardDeviationThreshold(std_lower_multiplier=3, std_upper_multiplier=3, offset_from=np.mean)

-Some drift detection methods and the unseen values data quality metric are exceptions to this rule.
+The unseen values data quality metric is an exception to this rule.
-They have default thresholds more attuned to their specific role and properties:
+It ahs default thresholds more attuned to its specific role and properties:

 .. list-table::
    :widths: 25, 25, 50